biscuitlad/Punchcard-encoder/README.md

         5. The text output will be displayed in the terminal and saved to a text file.
         6. Check the circle detection, and either click more circles or adjust the parameters to get better accuracy.
 Any key will unload that window.

 Parameters (you can tweak these to improve image detection for your screenshot):
-- image_path (str): Path to the screenshot image.
 - dp (float): Inverse ratio of the accumulator resolution to the image resolution for HoughCircles.
 - minDist (int): Minimum distance between the centers of detected circles.
 - minRadius (int): Minimum circle radius to be detected.